Blood on Eggshell – Should you worry?

 A significant issue, most common in young or older hens, is a prolapsed vent which can cause bloody spots on eggshells.
 This is a life-threatening situation where your chicken has to be treated as soon as possible.
 Luckily, it’s very easy to spot a prolapsed vent in chickens.
 So you can act immediately and start treatment or take your chicken to a vet.

 Prolapsed vent is a condition where the reproductive tract tissue does not retract inside the chicken’s body after an egg has been laid.
 Due to the bare tissue sticking out of the chicken’s bum, bloody eggshells are possible.
-The first thing you need to do is separate her from the flock, so other chickens can’t peck the bare tissue.
+You first need to separate her from the flock, so other chickens can’t peck the bare tissue.
 Next, stop feeding the hen pellet feed, switch to mixed corn instead, and place her in a dark environment.
 This way, egg production will slow down, which gives the area time to heal.
 Contact a veterinarian, or, in case you don’t have a vet that specializes in poultry, try to handle the problem yourself.

 Introduce her back to the flock once she’s completely healed.